Drive Through

 I loved the thrill of controlling

-a huge chunk of metal
+chunk of metal

 that follows my every whim!